juju/juju-gui-charm/README.md

 This charm makes it easy to deploy a Juju GUI into an existing environment.

+## Supported Browsers ##

+The Juju GUI supports recent releases of Chrome and Chromium.
+Recent Firefox releases are also supported, but regressions may occur until the completion of upcoming continuous integration work.
+Internet Explorer 10 will be supported soon.

 ## Demo/Staging Server ##

 A [demo/staging server](https://uistage.jujucharms.com:8080/) is available.